What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • negative T wave

-The course of excitation is similar, the impulse reaches the LV through detours (it does not pass along the left leg of the His bundle, but through the network of Purkinje fibers from the pancreas).
+The course of excitation is similar, the impulse reaches the LV through a roundabout pathway (it does not pass through the left bundle branch, but through the network of Purkinje fibers from the RV).

 Characteristic features of this phenomenon on the ECG: